 Although you may not feel like your story can help someone else, trust me it will.
 There are so many people suffering in silence and once I understood that, I no longer was embarrassed or ashamed of what I was facing.
 In fact my Initiative, Words That Surround Your Soul was birthed from wanting to help others like myself understand that they are not alone and someone else can relate to the ups and downs of dealing with a chronic illness.
 Let your story shine and illuminate the way for someone else to find peace.

 Your days may be unpredictable as you face the uncertainties of living with a chronic illness, but embracing the new normal of your life will help to decrease the frustration and allow you to make it through the tumultuous ride that often occurs.
-Your emotions may be all over the place from anger to disappoint and of course depression will rear its ugly head.
+Your emotions may be all over the place from anger to disappointment and of course, depression will rear its ugly head.
 Sometimes all you can do is ride out the storm but try to find what gives you rest: music, dancing, meditation, prayer, time with friends, alone time.
 Get to know the new you.

-My hope for you is that you learn to love yourself, and enjoy your life right in the midst of your pain.
+My hope for you is that you learn to love yourself and enjoy your life right in the midst of your pain.
 Keep moving and stay in the fight.
 Don’t you dare give up!